Abdagon/health-ssi-2/README.md

 ## Open Source

 The prototype is about to be published open source.
-Check out the GitHub «[HealthWallet](https://github.com/deak-ai/healthwallet-ips)» repoisitory.
+Check out the GitHub «[HealthWallet](https://github.com/deak-ai/healthwallet-ips)» repository.
 Stay tuned for more to come.

 # Contributors